tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

 ideas](https://github.com/faster-cpython/ideas/issues/546) for posterity in case someone wanted to take up the project.

-A year later, nobody else had, so I decided to poke Carl Friedrich and see if we could implement it in PyPy.
+A year later, nobody else had, so I decided to poke CF and see if we could implement it in PyPy.
 We'll see how that implementation looks in a minute.
 But first, an aside on where C extensions come from.